Two primary reasons

 “For it has been granted to you on behalf of Christ not only to believe in him, but also to suffer for him” (Philippians 1:29).
 “For it is by grace you have been saved, through faith—and this is not from yourselves, it is the gift of God— not by works, so that no one can boast” (Ephesians 2:8-9).

 - The Amish community is distinguished by externals such as conservative dress.
-What qualities should distinguish believers as a community?
+What qualities distinguish believers as a community? see: Dress for church

-- How can we become communities of accountability without legalism?
+- How can we be communities of accountability without legalism?
 How do we foster the distinction between watching one another and watching out for each other?
+See: Watching out for one another